Liability: Long Term, Short-Term (Current) Liabilities

 Liquidity metrics primarily address questions like this:

-Is the firm prepared to meet it's near-term financial obligations?
+Is the firm prepared to meet its near-term financial obligations?

 Firms must in the next few days or weeks pay salaries and wages due to employees.
 They must pay in the near term for their own purchases in the near term, including goods and services they buy "on credit."
 They must meet day-to-day operating expenses, such as utilities bills and internet service charges.
 They may have to pay floor space rental or lease charges on a monthly basis.
 And, they must pay service providers in the short-term, such as outside consultants, contract labor, public accountants, cleaning services, and building maintenance firms.
 Firms make these payments out of their own Current assets.